zzdjk6/Groot/README.md

 #### Add a song

-You can choose to extrat information included in the mp3 file.
+You can choose to extract information included in the mp3 file.

 ![24592e56.png](README.assets/24592e56.png)